 - Likely to get a career in marketing, business, law enforcement and skilled trades.

 Even though they may seem self-centered at first glance, this is not the case at all for ESFPs.
 They are sensitive to others’ emotions and are happy to help, should someone come to them with a problem to solve.
 One of the main challenges they struggle with is coming to terms with the duties and responsibilities that bring them back to reality.
-They are the most likely Myers Briggs test type to rely on luck and a helping shoulder from their friends, rather than doing the hard and often boring work that precedes fun activities.
+They are the most likely out of all personality types to rely on luck and a helping shoulder from their friends, rather than doing the hard and often boring work that precedes fun activities.
 They are often poor at planning, which can frustrate them when it comes to reaching a bigger, long-term goal.
 They need to acknowledge these weaknesses in their personality and actively work to overcome them, otherwise they risk potential unhappiness.

 - Among the most likely types to stay in college